-In spite the beauty and purpose of the skylight, leakage on them can be a nuisance.
+In spite of the beauty and purpose of the skylight, leakage on them can be a nuisance.

 A leakage on these windows is a common indicator of a potential roof problem.
-At the first sign of a leak in your skylight, you should address the problem.
+At the first sign of a leak in your skylight, you should contact a roofing contractor to address the problem.

 Not doing so can lead to more damage and risk a more expensive repair.

 Before you contact any roofing company for a roofing repair estimate, be sure of the problem.
 Make sure the roof leakage is genuine not just a condensation from the inside that trickled down.
 If the glass lid was opened some time back, check on its leakage ability.
 Does your skylight leak during winters only?
 If so, check for snow debris that might block the downward flow of water.

 Some common causes of skylight leakage might be:

 - Lack of roof maintenance